pagkly/Zed/Investopedia3/Low-Income Housing Tax Credit (LIHTC).md

 Low-Income Housing Tax Credit (LIHTC)
 ## What Is the Low-Income Housing Tax Credit (LIHTC)?

-The Low-Income Housing Tax Credit (LIHTC) is a [tax incentive](https://www.investopedia.com/terms/t/taxcredit.asp) for housing developers to construct, purchase, or renovate housing for low-income individuals and families.
-The Low-Income Housing Tax Credit was written into the [Tax Reform Act of 1986](https://www.investopedia.com/terms/t/taxreformact1986.asp).1
+The Low-Income Housing Tax Credit (LIHTC) is a [[tax incentive]](https://www.investopedia.com/terms/t/taxcredit.asp) for housing developers to construct, purchase, or renovate housing for low-income individuals and families.
+The Low-Income Housing Tax Credit was written into the [[Tax Reform Act of 1986]](https://www.investopedia.com/terms/t/taxreformact1986.asp).1

 There are specific qualifications residents must fulfill to benefit from these types of housing projects, including maximum income guidelines.